Portus: Linking Alloy with SMT-based Finite Model Finding: Evaluation

-First, we see that for Alloy fields that are functions, scaling the signature in the range of such an Alloy function (Figure~\ref{fig:scale-functions}) produces a particular advantage for \portus{}, likely because \fortress{} can apply more symmetry breaking constraints in this case~\cite{Poremba2023}, especially at higher scopes (Figure~\ref{fig:scale-functions-higher-scope}).
-Composition of functions (Figure~\ref{fig:scale-function-composition}) and transitive closure over a function (Figure~\ref{fig:scale-tc-function}) scale extremely well in \portus{} in comparison to \kodkod{}.
-Non-function (relation) Alloy fields (Figure~\ref{fig:scale-relations}) and transitive closure over relations (Figure~\ref{fig:scale-tc-relation}) scale less well in \portus{}.
-It seems that when the scalar optimizations from Section~\ref{sec:scalar-opt} can be applied, \portus{} scales well.
-We also tried scaling models that include the ordering module and set cardinality (Figures~\ref{fig:scale-ordering},~\ref{fig:scale-card}) and we find that \kodkod{} scales much better for these language features.
+First, Figure~\ref{fig:scale-functions} shows that for a simple Alloy model with a field that is a function, scaling the signature in the range of such an Alloy function produces a particular advantage for \portus, likely because \fortress{} can apply more symmetry breaking constraints in this case~\cite{Poremba2023}.
+Figure~\ref{fig:scale-functions-higher-scope} shows this effect is especially pronounced when the domain is fixed at a higher scope.
+Figures~\ref{fig:scale-function-composition} and \ref{fig:scale-tc-function} are meant to exemplify composition of functions and transitive closure over a function, respectively, and show that these models scale extremely well in \portus{} in comparison to \kodkod.
+Figures~\ref{fig:scale-relations} and \ref{fig:scale-tc-relation} show that non-function (relation) Alloy fields and transitive closure in these models, respectively, scale less well in \portus.
+We conjecture that when the scalar optimizations from Section~\ref{sec:scalar-opt} can be applied, \portus{} scales well.
+We also tried scaling models that include the ordering module and set cardinality (Figures~\ref{fig:scale-ordering},~\ref{fig:scale-card}) and our results show that \kodkod{} scales much better for these models.

-While this language feature evaluation is not comprehensive, it does provide evidence regarding some language features might have better performance with respect to scalability in \portus\ compared to \kodkod.
+While this language feature evaluation is not comprehensive, it does provide evidence that some language features might have better performance with respect to scalability in \portus\ compared to \kodkod.
 Our analysis provides hints of where future evaluation can explore a systematic way to determine which method (\portus\ or \kodkod) would be better for certain language features found in a model.